fokkerone/99problems/README.md

 afterAll(() => server.close());
 ```

+---

 As you see we can now assert on the mocked API, geil!

-okay, now its get complicated, more or less
+**okay, now its get a bit more complicated**

-1. we need to understand how and where is the Home component,
+We need to understand how and where is the Home component,

 - in Next?
 No!
 - in Jest/Dom yes!
 - okay therefore we need to supply the props!!
 Takes me some time to get the idea ;-)

+---

 ```javascript
 it("Find Bitcoin", async () => {